📖 MySQL Create a Database and Tables

 CREATE TABLE orders (

-order_num INT PRIMARY KEY,
+id INT PRIMARY KEY,

-customer_id INT REFERENCES customers (customer_id),
+customer_id INT REFERENCES customer(id)

-ON DELETE CASCADE Clause in a Foreign Key Constraint
+ON DELETE CASCADE Clause

 CREATE TABLE orders (

-order_num INT PRIMARY KEY,
+id INT PRIMARY KEY,

 customer_id INT,

-amount DOUBLE NOT NULL,
+amount DECIMAL(10, 2) NOT NULL,

-CONSTRAINT orders_fk_customers FOREIGN KEY (customer_id)
+CONSTRAINT orders_fk_customer FOREIGN KEY (customer_id)

 ON DELETE CASCADE